habiiyt31/originmark/README.md

 1. Evaluate originality using AI directly on-chain
 2. Fetch and inspect suspicious webpages during disputes
 3. Reach deterministic AI consensus using `eq_principle.prompt_comparative`
-4. Automatically distribute royalties and infringement payouts
+4. Automatically distribute royalties and dispute bonds based on verdict

+This is only possible on GenLayer — regular smart contracts cannot read the internet or reach consensus on subjective claims like originality and infringement.

 ---